 Environmental consciousness is of utmost importance when dealing with the removal of spilled oil.
 Conventional removal technology continually creates a large ecological disturbance through its turbidity, over dredging, and leftover residuals.
 EDDY Pump Corporation answered these concerns through much engineering design on the Sub-Dredge.
 By implementing a turbidity shroud along with the powerful suction of the Eddy Pump, an almost undetectable turbidity level is achieved.

-Furthermore, with its ability to monitor down pressure, the Sub-Dredge is able to prevent over dredging into the virgin material.
+Furthermore, with its ability to monitor down pressure, the Sub-Dredge is able to prevent over-dredging into the virgin material.
 The conical shape of the head creates a flat contact with the ground creating virtually zero residuals left behind.
-This is unlike other technology which incorporates a basket shaped head which leaves windrows of leftover contaminants.
+This is unlike other technology which incorporates a basket-shaped head that leaves windrows of leftover contaminants.

-With time and cost efficiency being of monumental importance in sub-surface oil removal, high production rates coupled with high percent solids leads directly to cost savings.
-The patented 6-inch Eddy Pump found on the Sub-Dredge which incorporates a hydro-dynamically built volute along with a precision engineered geometric rotor allows for such efficiency.
+With time and cost efficiency being of monumental importance in sub-surface oil removal, high production rates coupled with high percent solids lead directly to cost savings.
+The patented 6-inch Eddy Pump found on the Sub-Dredge which incorporates a hydro-dynamically built volute along with a precision-engineered geometric rotor allows for such efficiency.
 This design enables the Sub-Dredge to pump solids at a rate of 300-350 cubic yards per hour while maintaining percent solids as high as 60-80% in-situ.

 EDDY Pump’s Subdredge is truly unique, meeting the demands of today’s sub-surface oil recovery.
 Its ability to operate while creating little to no environmental impacts while still being time and cost-efficient places it at unparallel levels in the field of oil recovery.